Building projects using a framework

 In more advanced cases, you can also sync changes from a project to the framework that it's linked to.

 Since objectives, risks, and controls can be used by multiple projects, a framework administrator might want to absorb changes made to projects by front-line control owners or SOX teams.
 After bringing those changes into the framework, those changes can be synced to the same objectives, risks, and controls in other projects, distributing improvements more widely in your organization.
-To learn more, see Syncing projects with frameworks.
+To learn more, see Syncing projects with Frameworks.